Shajidaa/bd-emergency-hotline/readme.md

 Event Delegation is a technique where we attach a single event listener to a parent element to handle events on its child elements .
 It is useful cause

-i) It improves performance - fewer event listeners,so less memory usage. ii)Keeps code cleaner iii) dynamically added elements
+i) It improves performance by reducing the number of event listeners,so less memory usage. ii)Keeps code cleaner and easier to maintain;
+iii) dynamically added elements

 ---